 The demand for highly capable computational scientists within the DOE laboratories remains both acute and enduring.
-The precise emphasis in required skills continues to evolve in response to DOE mission challenges and the new opportunities brought with a disruptive technology landscape.
-Recent changes in the focus of student research choices emphasize data science, machine learning, artificial intelligence, and quantum information sciences.
-In anticipation of these emerging needs, the program introduced a new mathematics/computer science track.
+However, the exact emphasis in required skills continues to evolve in response to DOE mission challenges and new opportunities brought with a disruptive technology landscape.
+Recent changes in the focus of student research choices are indicative of the rising importance of data science, machine learning, artificial intelligence, and quantum information sciences.

-The CSGF program has implemented operational governance and processes that convincingly demonstrate robust and consistent quality for program objectives 2 and 3.
+The CSGF program has implemented effective operational governance and associated processes that convincingly demonstrate robust and consistent quality for program objectives 2 and 3.
 Adaptability and scalability in governing the fellow selection process has been successfully demonstrated over the last decade.
-Progress towards increasing both capability and capacity in the nation's multidisciplinary computational workforce has resulted from the CSGF governance model.
-Notably, the makeup of core governance bodies include not only lab but also university, industry, and other federal agency members.
-The program is ideally poised to further increase its strategic collaborative engagement with the academic community, industry, and the DOE labs.
-Greater flexibility and agility in the makeup of CSGF governing teams may be needed to help meet the nation's, and DOE's, future workforce needs in computational science leadership.
+Progress towards increasing both capability and capacity in the nation's computational workforce has resulted from the CSGF governance model.
+The program is ideally poised to adapt its governance model to increase its strategic collaborative engagement with the academic community, industry, and the DOE labs.
+Greater flexibility and agility in the makeup of CSGF governing teams will be needed to help meet the nation's, and DOE's, future workforce needs in computational science leadership.

-The subcommittee recommends that the CSGF program, with guidance from ASCR and with greater input and participation from DOE labs, develop a five-to-ten-year strategic plan that addresses all four program objectives, including specific and measurable outcomes.
+Recommendation: The subcommittee recommends that the CSGF program, with guidance from ASCR, and with greater input and broader participation from DOE labs, develop a five to ten-year strategic plan that addresses all four program objectives, including specific and measurable outcomes.
 The program should revise its governance bodies accordingly to prioritize greater stakeholder engagement while maintaining/improving efficiency and effectiveness of operations.